PendergrastRobert/DiscordBot/README.md

 	!fortune : A question must be asked, ending with a '?' which will respond with a 'Yes', 'No', etc.
 	!coinflip : Responds with a 'Heads' or 'Tails'
 	!roll : Rolls a dice and totals the amount.
 The format is 'Number of Dice'd'Sides of Dice' ex. !roll 1d6 would roll a single 6-sided dice
+	!play : Post a YouTube link after to add it to the music queue.
+This downloads the video audio and plays it.
+Currently no checking to verify if actually a link.
+	!skip : Skips the current song in the queue